yorkeyao/VehicleX/README.md

 1) Generate images by VehicleX engine using attribute descent (content level damain apation);

-2) Perform style level domain adaption;
+2) Perform style level domain adaption for generated images;

-3) Train a Re-ID model.
+3) Train a Re-ID model for style transfered images.

-Code for first two steps is available on ./VehicleX and ./StyleDA separately.
+The code for the first two steps is available on ./VehicleX and ./StyleDA separately.

 If you find this code useful, please kindly cite: